github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

 Viewing previous queries
 --------------------------

 To see the queries that you have run in the current session, open the Query History view.
+You can filter the Query History view by language.
+For more information, see ":ref:`Filtering databases and queries by language <filtering-databases-and-queries-by-language>`."

    .. image:: ../images/codeql-for-visual-studio-code/query-history.png
       :width: 350